brian14708/wh-briefings/presidential-actions/2021-09/2021-09-09-a-proclamation-on-national-days-of-prayer-and-remembrance-2021.md

 modified_time: 2021-09-09 10:24:20-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/09/a-proclamation-on-national-days-of-prayer-and-remembrance-2021/
 published_time: 2021-09-09 10:24:19-04:00
-title: A Proclamation on National Days of Prayer and Remembrance, 2021
+title: "A Proclamation on National Days of Prayer and Remembrance,\_2021"
 ---

 Twenty years ago, our Nation was forever changed.
 On September 11,